life-itself/community/content/conscious-coliving.md

 ## What is Conscious Coliving?

+**Conscious Coliving is a radical yet practical alternative to the way we currently live.
+Combining a conscious commitment to inner growth and community.**

-There’s not really an established term yet for the kind of way of living that we imagine and seek to pioneer.
-We've come to call it "conscious coliving" reflecting the fusion of two related practices: conscious living and coliving.
+There’s not really an established term yet for the kind of way of living that we imagine and seek to pioneer but we've come to call it "conscious coliving" reflecting the fusion of two related practices: conscious living and coliving.

 It is the practice of living in community, in any format, and dedicating oneself to conscious living and embodiment.
 The spectrum of conscious coliving environments is broad and can be anything from three friends living in a house together, to an entire village.